pakoromilas/DHEL-KCL/README.md

 Our paper's experiments were conducted using the codebase provided in [this](https://github.com/AndrewAtanov/simclr-pytorch) repository.

+**_DHEL_** and **I**:
-DHEL and KCL outperform other InfoNCE variants, such as SimCLR and DCL, even with smaller batch sizes.
-They demonstrate robustness against hyperparameters and effectively utilize more dimensions, mitigating the dimensionality collapse problem.
-Notably, KCL possesses several intriguing properties: (1) the expected loss remains unaffected by the number of negative samples, and (2) its minima can be identified non-asymptotically.
+- outperform other InfoNCE variants, such as SimCLR and DCL, even with smaller batch sizes
+- demonstrate robustness against hyperparameters
+- effectively utilize more dimensions, mitigating the dimensionality collapse problem

+Also, **I** possesses several intriguing properties:
+- the expected loss remains unaffected by the number of negative samples
+- its minima can be identified non-asymptotically.

-The introduced metric measures the Wasserstein distance between learned and optimal similarity distributions.
+The introduced **I** measures the Wasserstein distance between learned and optimal similarity distributions.
 Unlike the conventional uniformity metric, it accurately estimates uniformity without underestimation.

 ## Citation